 Like to play games and searching for the best games to play?
 With over a million games available on the Apple App Store, the iPhone’s gaming options are nearly unlimited.
 However, it’s not always easy to find the best iPhone games.
 Arguably, the iPhone kicked off the mobile gaming boom, becoming home to thrilling multi-touch creativity through accessible ports.

-Fortunately for you, we took on the responsibility of digging through the massive sea of titles to show you some of the best iPhone games.
 So if you’re looking for a casual arcade or something a little bit more epic, check out our list of the most popular games on your iOS device.

 1. Undead Horde: Best iPhone Games

 Playing the bad guy also is enjoyable, and it’s hard to get more vilified than the little necromancer.
 Precisely that is Undead Horde— an undead horde born and ordered by you!
 The game is a mix of action, strategy, and hack-and-slash as you raise your army and send it against the living King and their chief.
 Gather loot to upgrade yourself and your army, battle a wide range of enemies, from humans to scorpions, and revive them to create your horde on.